google-research-datasets/adversarial-nibbler/README.md

 Column Name            | Type                                       | Description
 ---------------------- | ------------------------------------------ | -----------
-timestamp              | Integer                                    | Unix timestamp indicating when the prompt was entered into Nibbler. submitted_prompt       | String                                     | The text of the prompt that was submitted into Nibbler. hashed_filename        | String                                     | Unique numeric identifier (stored as a string) for the image that is associated with this row.
+submitted_timestamp              | Integer                                    | Unix timestamp indicating when the prompt was entered into Nibbler. submitted_prompt       | String                                     | The text of the prompt that was submitted into Nibbler. hashed_filename        | String                                     | Unique numeric identifier (stored as a string) for the image that is associated with this row.
 Used to connect the example with the image file. submission_annotations | JSON object with 9 fields                  | See [**submission_annotations**](#submission_annotations)